devrajbasnet/devrajbasnet/README.md

 # 💫 About Me:
 Hello!
 I'm Devraj Basnet, a CSIT graduate from Tribhuvan University with a passion for web development and programming.
-I have a solid foundation in various programming languages, including C, C++, Java, Python, and C#, along with hands-on experience in front-end development using HTML, CSS, JavaScript, and React.js.
+I have a solid foundation in various programming languages, including C, C++, Java, Python, and C#, along with hands-on experience in front-end and back-end development using React.js and Asp.Net.
 My journey in tech has also taken me through database management with MySQL, SQL, and MongoDB.I bring a unique blend of technical skills and business acumen to every project I work on.
 I’m eager to contribute to collaborative projects, explore new technologies, and continuously learn and grow in this ever-evolving field.

 ## 🌐 Socials: